- Merrill Creek Reservoir is the deepest lake in New Jersey, with a maximum depth of 225 feet and a 15 billion gallon capacity.

-While New Jersey might not come to mind when considering great states for lake vacations, it offers many possibilities that are waiting to be explored.
+While New Jersey might not initially come to mind when considering great states for lake vacations, it offers many possibilities that are waiting to be explored.
 More than 400 lakes, ponds, and reservoirs are accessible to the general public in New Jersey.
 These waters provide a wide variety of fishing options, from thriving panfish populations to trophy-sized game fish.
 But of all these lakes in the Garden State, which of them is the deepest?
 Below, we will uncover the deepest lake in New Jersey and other fascinating facts.

-What is the Deepest Lake in New Jersey?
+What Is the Deepest Lake in New Jersey?

 Despite being artificial, the lake is the deepest in New Jersey, enabling it to sustain a healthy lake trout population all year.
 Visitors to the reservoir may only fish from rowboats, electric motorboats, or the shore.
 The lake is stocked with bass, and there are several nooks and inlets to explore by canoe or kayak.
 On six different nature trails around the lake, hikers also have the chance to witness various animals, such as bears, deer, foxes, and bald eagles.